Analyze customer data to determine the appropriate data model (I.e. List model, Data Extensions).

 Following data types are available for profile attributes:

 Following data types are available for preference attributes:

 By default, Email Studio uses the email address as a unique identifier for subscribers.
 Subscriber Keys can be used to define another attribute as the unique identifier for subscribers.
 This allows to store the same email address for multiple subscribers and maintain separate opt-in statuses.

 Data extension can be used to store any kind of data in Marketing Cloud.
-Compared to lists, data extensions are supported with several Marketing Cloud applications and not just Email Studio.
+Compared to lists, data extensions are supported by several Marketing Cloud applications and not just Email Studio.

 Data extensions can further be used to define a relational data model.
-Relationships of different cardinalities can be established between data extensions, and used to query related data.
-Data relationships are provide better performance than lists when importing new data.
+Relationships of different cardinalities can be established between data extensions and used to query related data.
+Data relationships provide better performance than lists when importing new data.

 Emails can be directly sent to a special type of data extensions called sendable data extension.
 Those data extensions have a relationship to email subscribers based on the subscriber key.
 To maintain opt-in status for different email sends using sendable data extensions, several types of lists are used.

 The All Subscriber list is also used in with sendable data extensions, to store opt-ins statuses of email subscribers on account-level.

 Publication lists are used to maintain the opt-in statuses of subscriber included in an email send to a sendable data extension.

 In the standard Subscription Center provided by Marketing Cloud, email subscribers can opt-out from individual publication lists, to prevent receiving future emails sent to this list.
 They can also opt-out from all emails sent from a Marketing Cloud account, by opting-out from the All Subscribers list.